Monika282006/data-analytics-sales-dashboard/README.md

 The dashboard contains the following visualizations:

-1. Monthly Sales Trend
-2. Sales by Product Category
+1. Sales by Product Category
-3. Sales by Region
+2. Sales by Region
-4. Profit by Sales Representative
+3. Profit by Sales Representative
-5. Sales by Sales Channel
+4. Sales by Sales Channel

 ## Key Insights